 Without any doubt, a stop loss is a must.
 But because you must use it to protect your (trading) capital, you do run a different risk.
 You run the risk of your stop getting hit and your trade taken out.
 Even if you have the best stop loss price entry in the world, there is always that chance where the market takes it out and then goes in the direction which you anticipated.
 There is nothing we can do about that.
 This is a fact of life and trading.

 What we traders must do and the only thing we can do is find the best return to risk ratio opportunities that succeed often enough.
-Or in otherwise these trade opportunities create on average a positive expected rate or return in the long term.
-Another thing traders can do is find the best place for their stop in comparison to their type of strategy, the structure of the stop market, key levels, time factor, a trader’s character &psychology, etc. More on that later on.
+Otherwise, these trade opportunities create on average a positive expected rate of return in the long term.
+Another thing traders can do is find the best place for their stop in comparison to their type of strategy, the structure of the stop market, key levels, the time factor, a trader’s character & psychology, etc. More on that later on.

 What is a Stop-Loss Order and How Do I Use It?